chevron_left Back to Owner advice

 Tax-deductible allowable expenses

-There are many expenses that you can claim and they include repairs, mortgage interest, cleaning, laundry, heat and light, broadband, water and business rates, letting commission, welcome pack, replacement furnishings and furniture, travelling costs, gardening, insurance, gas safety checks, hot tub maintenance and fire safety equipment amongst many others.
+There are many expenses that you can claim, and they include repairs, mortgage interest, cleaning, laundry, heat and light, broadband, water and business rates, letting commission, welcome pack, replacement furnishings and furniture, travelling costs, gardening, insurance, gas safety checks, hot tub maintenance and fire safety equipment amongst many others.

 You can also claim reasonable wages paid to family members if they work in the business.
 You cannot claim for property alterations and improvements, private items or the capital element of your mortgage repayment.